mrachox/bearing-witness/_home_sections/MEET THE PROJECT TEAM.md

 **MARION TEMPEST GRANT**
 Marion (she/her) is a PhD student in the joint Communication & Culture Program at York University and Toronto Metropolitan University.
 Her research uses Digital Humanities tools and approaches to uncover and track women’s artistic and social labour during the late-nineteenth and early-twentieth centuries.

+**ANNA YOUNG**
+Anna Young is a second-year PhD student in the joint Communication & Culture programme at York/Toronto Metropolitan University.
+Her research is positioned at the intersection of media history, material culture studies, and body studies, and draws from a queer and sensorial methodology.
+Her dissertation work investigates the materiality, genealogy, and cultural formulation of the screen from the 1950s to the present day.
+Originally from the UK, she moved to Toronto in 2021 and spends her free time taking part in the city’s queer rave